JohnForsgren/JohnForsgren/README.md

 - 👋 Hi, I’m John Forsgren
-- 👀 I’m interested in IT-consulting.
+- 👀 I’m interested in App- and Web-development.
 - 🌱 I’m currently expanding my skills in C#, JS and Python.
-- 📫 How to reach me at john.ev.forsgren@gmail.com or +4670 2500 493.
+- 📫 Reach me at john.ev.forsgren@gmail.com or +4670 2500 493.

 <!---
 JohnForsgren/JohnForsgren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.